MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/webadminstration/New-WebBinding.md

 ```

 ### -Name
-The name of the Web site on which the new binding is created.
+Specifies the name of the website on which this cmdlet creates the new binding.

 ```yaml
 Type: String